MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 - File Explore, PowerShell, and the Azure Information Protection scanner can label these files.

-- The Azure Information Protection scanner can discover and inspect these files for sensitive information.
+- The Azure Information Protection scanner can inspect these files for sensitive information.

 - You can use the [labeling migration client customization](#migrate-labels-from-secure-islands-and-other-labeling-solutions) to convert the Secure Islands label on these protected files to an Azure Information Protection label.